 The Case for Payment Gateways

 If you’re running an eCommerce company, payment gateways are an essential addition to your payment pipeline.
-Payment gateways are the eCommerce equivalent of POS credit card terminals and serve as a critical method of communication between acquiring banks
+Payment gateways are the eCommerce equivalent of POS credit card terminals and serve as a critical method of communication between acquiring banks and merchants.

 If you’re interested in learning more about payment gateways or integrating one on your website, contact our team today.